melexis/sphinx-coverity-extension/README.rst

         'stream': 'some_coverty_stream',
     }

-This default configuration, built into the plugin, can be overridden through the *conf.py* of your project.
+This default configuration, which is built into the plugin, can be overridden through the *conf.py* of your project.

 -----
 Usage
 -----

-Inside your reStructured text file, you can call a block `.. coverity-list:` which will generate the table with title and defined columns.
-For example, to display CID, Classification, Action and Comment columns while filtering classification items with value `Bug`, you should use the following snippet:
+Inside your reStructured text file you can call a block `.. coverity-list:`, which will generate the table with title and defined columns.
+For example, to display CID, Classification, Action and Comment columns, while filtering classification items with value `Bug`, you should use the following snippet:

 .. code-block:: python